jtfmumm/hckt/README.md

 A node.js-based multi-level collaborative sequencer.

 (This is a work-in-progress.
-This is description has not been completely implemented yet.)
+This description has not been completely implemented yet.)

 When players log on to a session, they are assigned a "role" corresponding to an 8-fader sequencer.
 These sequencers are organized in a hierarchical fashion.
 At the lowest level, they correspond to